OmarVadecom/Evaluting_Football_Players_Actions/README.md

     - Some statics for each competitions (total goals, total fouls, ...) <br>
     - Top ten players for each competition <br>

-Technology Used : Python - Dash - Plotly - scikit-learn
+<strong>Technology Used : Python - Dash - Plotly - scikit-learn </strong>

 ### Part II:
 1- working on another dataset contains all goals of liverpool club 2019 <br>